Crispy On The Outside, With Melted, Gooey Centers!

-Which is why we’re so excited to share this arancini recipe with you!
-We think it’s pretty stellar, with it’s gooey, melted mozzarella center and tender rice that is loosely held together by a crunchy bread crumb topping.
-Totally divine, and one of our all time favorite appetizers and happy hour snacks.
-We couldn’t love these any more!
+Which is why I’m so excited to share this arancini recipe with you!
+It yields 18 rice balls, each with a gooey, melted mozzarella center.
+The tender rice is loosely held together by a crunchy bread crumb topping.
+They’re one of my all time favorite appetizers and happy hour snacks.

 - Unsalted butter